 Workflow Automations module in workativ assistant helps the Assistant automate simple to complex tasks autonomously.
 You can use the ‘call an automation’ function to call an active workflow within dialog or conversation. e.g., if you want the Assistant to reset a password in active directory or okta, you can setup the workflow first and then use this ‘call a workflow’ to call the reset workflow within the dialog.

 Note: It might be a good idea for you to learn more about Automations first and how it can help you set up a functionality with a reduced number of steps.

-4. Provide a name to the automation.
+4. Provide a name to the workflow.

-Note: If you missed adding a node for getting input from the user, you can always add the required node before the automation node and then map the variable for that input on the Call an Automation pop up.
+Note: If you missed adding a input node for getting input from the user, you can always add the required node before the automation node and then map the variable for that input on the Call an Automation pop up.